karabarley/vanilla-js-todo/README.md

 2. Check off to-do item off
-When the user completes a todo by checking it off, we will toggle a class of 'completed' to the to-do item, (which will in turn toggle the checked property for the item to true)
+When the user completes a todo by checking it off, we will toggle a class of 'done' to the to-do item, (which will in turn toggle the checked property for the item to true)

 3. Delete to-do item off